Potential Regiment Officers course

 The Potential Regiment Officers Course (PROC) (Normally pronounced "Pee-Rock") is an assessment tool of the Royal Air Force (RAF) in the United Kingdom, for people wishing to become an Officer in the Royal Air Force Regiment.
 Currently the candidates, who as of September 2017 can be male or female, will already have passed the Officer and Aircrew Selection Centre.
 It has been in existence since April 2008, where it was previously known as the Potential Regiment Officers Acquaintance Course (PROAC).
 This name was changed due to confusion over whether the course was assessed or merely an introduction to the RAF Regiment.

+Throughout the course all PROC candidates will be expected to lead from the front and display officer qualities relevant to the RAF Regiment Officer role.
+Candidate numbers can range from 1 to 5 and will adopt the name identified by the bib allocated to them for the duration of the course (Alpha, Bravo, Charlie, Delta or Echo).
+PROC can be undertaken a maximum of 2 times with a second unsuccessful attempt resulting in the candidate being involuntarily withdrawn from the RAF application process.
+The pass rate is circa 50%.

 Requirements

 Successful attendance at the course is required of any person who plans to train as an officer in the RAF Regiment.
 A candidate will be at least 17 years and 6 months of age at entrance, will hold a British passport, will have a minimum of 5 GCSEs graded A-C and 2 A-levels, or will have achieved a certified comparable education.